levshuster/Debate-Judge-Bias-Calculator/README.md

-*Because this project has not reached even an alpha level and as such has not been shared publically: documentation, spelling, grammar, GIT edicate, and code clarity may be lacking, please be patient as I focus on functionality during this phase.*
+*This project has not reached even an alpha level and as such has not been shared publically: documentation, spelling, grammar, GIT edicate, and code clarity may be lacking, please be patient as I focus on functionality during this phase.*

 # Debate-Judge-Bias-Calculator: Desktop program that aims to measure sign of debate judge bias from tabroom records.